TatianaTylosky/launch-your-first-website/guide.md

 }
 ```

-***Theory:
-By using padding for the "masthead" class you're making that class bigger.
+###### By using padding for the "masthead" class you're making that class bigger.
 By using margin for the masthead-intro and "masthead-heading" class you're pushing other elements away from it.

-Padding shorthand: In the "masthead" class you can indicate that there's padding: 6em 0;.
+######Padding shorthand: In the "masthead" class you can indicate that there's padding: 6em 0;.
 The first number value (6em) represents padding top and bottom while the second number value (0) represents padding right and left.This is written in short hand.
 You could have instead wrote, padding-top: 6em, padding-bottom: 6em, padding-left: 0em, padding-right: 0em.
 There are several shorthand CSS properties that can be referenced here .

-Using em: Ems are a unit of measure that isn't fixed like inches or centimeters.
+######Using em: Ems are a unit of measure that isn't fixed like inches or centimeters.
 A centimenter is the same width anywhere in the world, ems are relative to the current font size.
 What's the current font size?
 That's dependent on your computer's browser.
 For most computer browsers, an "em" is equal to 16px.
 It's best practice to use ems in web development because it's common for content to be viewed on several different devices -- cell phones, tablets, desktop computers, even smart watches.
 Using ems makes it easier to adapt the content for each screen.

-Negative measurements: You're using a negative margin to bring two elements closer together than the standard margin given.
+######Negative measurements: You're using a negative margin to bring two elements closer together than the standard margin given.

-The quality of your cover image greatly impacts the quality of your site.
+######The quality of your cover image greatly impacts the quality of your site.
 Check out [this blog post](https://news.layervault.com/stories/20663-stock-photos-that-dont-suck) for tons of awesome and free stock image sites.
 Hopefully you'll find something that you love.
 Make sure your images are at least 1200x800 so they will look good on a computer monitor.
-When you find one that you like, save it to your computer.***
+When you find one that you like, save it to your computer.

 8) To implement your background image like Brendon's example site, add the background-image property to your CSS.
 By adding this to a CSS class, the image you specify will be rendered in the background of the specified element.
 You'll need to have your image accessible to the internet for it to work on Codepen, so you can upload it to any image hosting service that you might be familiar with, including Photobucket , imgur , or tinypic .
 Then, just include the image's url in the background-image property to the .masthead class: